Togrofi/wrangel/README.md

 ### System Prompt

-Customize the LLM instructions by modifying `org-todo-extractor-system-prompt`.
+Customize the LLM instructions by modifying `wrangel-system-prompt`.

 ## Example